henryw374/time-literals/README.md

 on the jvm, and also doesn't provide a way to read edn with the literals (via clojure.edn/read-string or cljs.reader).
 The naming of tags in this library (`time-literals`) follows the [tick](https://clojars.org/tick) convention, for example `#time/date` for LocalDate, instead of `#time/ld` as in `java-time-literals`.

+## Why use 'time' as namespace?

+TL;DR it is sufficiently ambiguous.

+This library reads/writes java.time objects.
+It would be feasible to use the same set of tags with a different time library, either on the jvm or other elsewhere.
+If the namespace were 'jsr310' or 'java.time' that would be too implementaion specific.

+A set of literals for the ISO-8601 specification would probably be the ideal for date interchange, with literals such as `#iso8601/ordinal-date"1981-095"``

+However, although the Java.time domain overlaps significantly with concepts in ISO-8601, there are differences.
+For example, the ISO 'Duration' is roughly a combination of java.time.Duration and java.time.Period, and the IANA time zone names (such are you see in the literal representation of ZonedDateTime) are not part of ISO.

 ## License